 If you were unable to attend any of the sessions that have already occurred, please find the recordings linked below.

-If you would like to attend any of the remaining sessions, then please register by following the relevant links below.
+If you would like to attend any of the remaining sessions, please register by following the relevant links below.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 Session 1 – Assessment: New Coursework Format (Led by Amanda Bamford)